j3-signalroom/ccaf_kickstarter-flight_consolidator_app-lambda/.blog/best-practices-action-blog-series-ccaf-app-deployment.md

 The Lambda function serves as the entry point for your AWS Lambda application written in Python.
 It is a Python function that AWS Lambda invokes when your Lambda function is triggered.
 So, to put it another way, as my mom 💜 would say (yes, she was a programmer back in the day!), this is when the Flink app’s life begins! 🚀

-AWS Lambda rewquires at a minimum, a basic signature for the handler function, as shown below:
+AWS Lambda requires at a minimum, a basic signature for the handler function, as shown below:

 ```python
 def handler(event, context):